 The differences will vary, depending on place and time.
 Yet the consistent difference is: I am trained in the art of co-creating ceremony and spend on average 20 hours crafting an entirely custom experience for families, based on the essence of their loved one’s life.

 How much do you charge for custom ceremonies and family-led funeral services?

 This varies depending upon the type of ceremony a family seeks.
 Because people have varying needs, I offer a range of pricing that includes simple committal ceremonies to more complex and elaborate celebrations involving multiple parties, readings, music and ritual.
 (To compose and lead a custom ceremony, my fees begin at $350.)
 PLEASE NOTE: I am a consultant and am in no way considered a funeral director.
 Any fees or donations I receive are for consulting or educational services.
 In the case of home funerals, any funds received are for assistance to a family in charge of leading their own funeral, as per Arizona Revised Statutes.

 No, although I have taken voice lessons and can project naturally to an audience up to 50-75 people depending on the venue.
 I can also coordinate with a venue to have voice amplification supplied on site.

 What kind of training do you have for this work?

-In addition to my Celebrant training, I am a Home Funeral Guide; completing my training by Jerrigrace Lyons of Final Passages in Sebastopol, California.
+In addition to my Celebrant training, I am a Home Funeral Guide; completing my training in 2009 by Jerrigrace Lyons of Final Passages in Sebastopol, California.
 Jerrigrace has assisted 350+ families with caring for their own.
 In Arizona, we can legally care for our own.
 It is a profound honor to assist families who choose to be their own funeral director.